Blog Layout

 Think of our program as a master’s degree in Empowered Parenting.™ In our

 This component of our program is delivered in a learning management center through weekly training videos, reading assignments, written exercises, and cohort group sessions to support and provide empathy throughout the process of this work.
-Live cohort group sessions provide a space of not only interactive and hands-on learning, but also a supportive place to bring empathy, community, and connection during the training.
+Live cohort group sessions provide a space for interactive and hands-on learning and a supportive place to bring empathy, community, and connection during the training.
 It is for this reason that we have such a connected and rich community of coaches here at Jai.

 2. Practice